EwenMR/JEMARO-ARP-/ARP/Assignment2/README.md

 ## server.c

-The main role `server.c` file is to create and update the shared memory made for the drone's position, as well as the creation of a semaphore that will allow to have synchronized access to this shared memory.
+The main role `server.c` file is to serve as the central coordinator in a multi-process communication system.
+Pipes are used to receive and store data (like drone position, obstacle positions, and target positions) in local variables as well as send the data to the necessary processes.
 Additionally, the file sets up signal handling and sends the server's process ID to the watchdog through pipes.

 ## keyboardManager.c